jihedkdiss/jNotesSwing/README.md

 The app relies mainly on the JTable component to store and deal with items.
 You can support the development of jNotesSwing.
 Star this repository! 🌟

+### Features

+* Very lightweight (18 KB only)
+* Runs on every major OS (Windows, Linux, MacOS) from a single executable (.jar)
+* Easy interface with a clean design
+* You can export and import notes to/from different devices
+* You can sort notes using alphabetic order (ascending or descending)

 ### Built With